 14. Computer Memory and Processing Devices: Functions & Characteristics

-Have you ever wondered how your computer operates - specifically, where it stores all the information it needs to run?
-This lesson will answer that question by explaining the general functions of the central processing unit (CPU), random-access memory (RAM) and read-only memory (ROM).
+Have you ever wondered how your computer operates, specifically, where it stores the information it needs to run?
+In this lesson, we'll answer that question by exploring the general functions of the central processing unit (CPU) and the different types of memory.

 15. External and Internal Storage Devices: Optical, Magnetic & Semiconductor Storage